Sayat1/prodigy-plus-schedule-free/README.md

 **C-Optim:** Enabled by setting `use_cautious` to `True`.
 Outlined in [Cautious Optimizers: Improving Training with One Line of Code](https://arxiv.org/pdf/2411.16085).
 Applies a simple modification to parameter updates that promotes values that are aligned with the current gradient.
 This should result in faster convergence.
 While not 1:1 compatible with schedule-free, [the implementation by nhamanasu](https://github.com/facebookresearch/schedule_free/pull/54) does work, though improvements may be limited.

+**Grams:** Enabled by setting `use_grams` to `True`.
+Described in [Grams: Gradient Descent with Adaptive Momentum Scaling](https://arxiv.org/abs/2412.17107).
+In a similar vein to C-Optim, the parameter update is modified to separate the update direction from momentum.
+Thanks to [gesen2egee for the pull request](https://github.com/LoganBooker/prodigy-plus-schedule-free/pull/5).

 **ADOPT:** Enabled by setting `use_adopt` to `True`.
 A partial implementation of [ADOPT: Modified Adam Can Converge with Any β2 with the Optimal Rate](https://arxiv.org/abs/2411.02853), as we only update the second moment after the parameter update, so as to exclude the current gradient.
 Disabled by default.